There are currently no products in the cart.

 Although it’s a pretty popular goal, the fact of the matter is that there’s a lot of misinformation out there when it comes to crafting the perfect booty.
 In order to set you in the right direction, we’re going over all of the essentials when it comes to building up your glutes.

-While many women tend to favor isolation exercises, nothing is more effective than compound movements when it comes to adding some size to your booty.
+While many women tend to favor isolation exercises in their workout routines, nothing is more effective than compound movements when it comes to adding some size to your booty.

 While you don’t need to totally eliminate isolation exercises from your routine, in order to see the most success, you’ll want to start your workout off with heavy compound exercises and move on to exercises that isolate your glutes afterward.